Disney's Aladdin (SNES video game): Reception

 In the United Kingdom, Aladdin was the top-selling SNES game of December 1993.

 Electronic Gaming Monthlys four reviewers commented that the graphics, animation, music and gameplay are all outstanding.
 GameFans four reviewers scored it 90%, 89%, 87% and 90%.
 Nintendo Powers reviewers scored the game 4.2, 4.2, 3.9 and 3.9, praising the game for "Beautiful graphics, excellent animation and superior play control" while noting the game was "not as challenging as you would expect from Capcom".
 A ScrewAttack reviewer also gave the game a positive review, saying that it was one of the best SNES games.
-Aladdin proved to be a commercial success, selling approximately 1.8 million copies worldwide, becoming Capcom's highest-selling game for the Super Nintendo Entertainment System after Street Fighter II and its various versions.
+Aladdin proved to be a commercial success, selling approximately 1.75 million copies worldwide, becoming Capcom's highest-selling game for the Super Nintendo Entertainment System after Street Fighter II and its various versions and became one of the best-sellers of the SNES, as well as the best-selling licensed game of the system overall.

 Shinji Mikami, the game's designer, said that if he had not made the SNES game, he "would probably buy" the Genesis game because it has a sword and better animation.

 The GBA port received mixed reviews.
 Avi Fryman of GameSpy called the port of Disney's Aladdin "the most monumentally disappointing" of all the ports from SNES to GBA.